Predatory Offender Notifications

 - Level 2 Offender - Notification to police departments, victims, witnesses, schools, daycare programs, and similar institutions.

 - Level 3 Offender - Notification to police departments, victims, witnesses, schools, daycare programs, and neighborhoods.
-In addition, a community meeting is held to tell neighbors about the offender's whereabouts and give them instructions on behavior to watch for, how to work with the police in observing the individual, and personal safety and crime prevention tips.
+Additional community notifications are given to tell neighbors about the offender's whereabouts and give them instructions on behavior to watch for, how to work with the police in observing the individual, and personal safety and crime prevention tips.